cloudmesh-community/fa18-523-60/paper/paper.md

   Page.objects(tags='coding')
 ```
-The MongoEngine has good compatibility with Python and provide different
+Overall, it would be safe to say that MongoEngine has good compatibility with
-functions to work on Python code using MongoDb database.
+Python.
+It provides different functions to utilize Python easily with MongoDB
+and which makes this pair even more attractive to application developers.

 ## Flask-PyMongo

 > "Flask is a micro web framework written in Python"
 > [@flask-framework].

-It was developed after Django, and it is very pythonic which implies that
+It was developed after Django, and it is very pythonic in nature which implies
-it is explicitly the targeting Python user community.
+thatit is explicitly the targeting the Python user community.
 It is lightweight
-as it does not require tools or libraries and hence is classified as a \
+as it does not require additional tools or libraries and hence is classified as
-Micro Web framework.
+a Micro Web framework.
 Flask caters application features such as object mappers,
 authentication methods, and form validations by supporting extensions.
 Flask is often used with MongoDB using PyMongo connector, and it treats
 data within MongoDB as searchable Python dictionaries.
 The applications
 such as Pinterest, LinkedIn, and the community web page for Flask are
 using the Flask framework.
 It supports various features such as the RESTful
 request dispatching, secure cookies, Google app engine compatibility,
 and integrated support for unit testing, etc [@flask-framework].
-Flask
+Flask-PyMongo
-PyMongo offers methods such as *Collection.find_one_or_404* which is the
+offers methods such as *Collection.find_one_or_404* which is the
 equivalent to MongoDB's *find_one* in which instead of returning *none*,
 causes a *404 Not Found HTTP status* to a request.
 Similarly,
-*PyMongo.send_file* and *PyMongo.save_file* methods works on the
+*PyMongo.send_file* and *PyMongo.save_file* methods work on the
 file-like object.
 The connection details for MongoDB can be passed as a
 variable or configured in PyMongo constructor with additional arguments
 such as username and password if required.
-One can create multiple Flask
+One can create multiple
-PyMongo instances to connect to multiple MongoDB databases.
+Flask-PyMongo instances to connect to multiple MongoDB databases.
 It is
 important that versions of both Flask and MongoDB are compatible with
-each other avoid functionality breaks [@flask-pymongo].
+each other to avoid functionality breaks [@flask-pymongo].
 Flask-MongoAlchemy and Flask-MongoEngine are the additional libraries
 that can be used to connect to a MongoDB database while using enhanced
 features with the Flask app.
 It can be easily installed using pip.
 The